 The good news is, after 7 minutes you are done.

 It is an important detail.
 You need to perform every exercise at an intense pace.
 Activities themselves are rather straightforward.
 The difficulty comes from intense way of executing them.
 It will defer from person to person.
 If you are not fit at all, just trying to do them all will be challenging.
-If you are fit already, you can go crazy, do more repetitions.
+If you are fit already, you can go wild, do more repetitions.
 The app I use also offers many other programs and a set of exercises.
 In a free version, you have an extra set of activities per month of usage.
 You can also buy a subscription to unlock a significant number of available programs, covering every part of your body that you would like to train.

 How to stay fit when working remotely? 💪💻